 Chris Fabry is an award-winning author and radio personality who hosts the daily program Chris Fabry Live on Moody Radio.
 He is also heard on Love Worth Finding, Building Relationships with Dr. Gary Chapman, and other radio programs.
 A 1982 graduate of the W. Page Pitt School of Journalism at Marshall University and a native of West Virginia, Chris and his wife, Andrea, now live in Arizona and are the parents of nine children.

-Chris' novels, which include Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, and his latest release, Under a Cloudless Sky, and A Piece of the Moon, have won five Christy Awards, an ECPA Christian Book Award, and two Christianity Today Book Awards of Merit, but it's his lyrical prose and tales of redemption that keep readers returning for more.
+Chris' novels, which include Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, Looking into You, and his latest release, Under a Cloudless Sky, and A Piece of the Moon, have won five Christy Awards, an ECPA Christian Book Award, and two Christianity Today Book Awards of Merit, but it's his lyrical prose and tales of redemption that keep readers returning for more.

-Chris has also published 70 other books, ranging from nonfiction and film novelizations, including the recent bestseller War Room, to novels for children and young adults.
+Chris has also published more than 70 other books, ranging from nonfiction and film novelizations, including the recent bestseller War Room, to novels for children and young adults.
 He coauthored the Left Behind: The Kids series with Jerry B. Jenkins and Tim LaHaye, as well as the Red Rock Mysteries and The Wormling series with Jerry B. Jenkins.
 RPM is his latest series for kids and explores the exciting world of NASCAR.

 As a child, Chris Fabry wrote stories, songs, and poems.
 The creative process invigorated him.
 He may not have been a fast reader, but the words on the page had a deep effect.
 So he vowed that if he ever had the chance to write, he would take it.